TunWaiLinn/case_cobra/README.md

-**Case Cobra**
+# Case Cobra

 Case Cobra is an online **e-commerce** site where you can get your very own, **customized phone case**.
 You can upload your image and edit it to your liking.
-After editing, you can see how it will look like on your phone.
+After editing, you can see how it will look on your phone.
-#
 #